MStuhlmacher/mstuhlmacher.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Assistant Professor in the Geography Department at DePaul University in Chicago.
 My research employs satellite imagery to measure green space and its social and environmental impacts on urban systems.
-Satellite and aerial imagery provide a view from above on the current and historic distributions of green space--essential information for designing more equitable and sustainable cities.
+Satellite and aerial imagery provide a view from above on the current and historic distributions of green space—essential information for designing more equitable and sustainable cities.

 ![PingTomPark](https://mstuhlmacher.github.io/files/DSC07770_crop.jpg)
 <sub> *Ping Tom Natural Area, in Chicago's Chinatown Neighborhood* </sub>